-These dogs were bred for coursing, which is a big sport in many parts of the world and not really for “show”.
-This means that their “creation” sort of happened on the “fly” and isn’t all that well documented.
+Mainly because these dogs were bred for coursing, a big sport in many parts of the world, and not really for “show.”
+This means their “creation” happened on the “fly” and isn’t well documented.

 And that was how the breed standard for the Longdog was created.
-This crossbreed is not recognized as by the American Kennel Club as of today.
+This crossbreed is not recognized by the American Kennel Club today.

 Comparisons: Longdogs vs. Lurchers

-The most athletic dogs out there, incredibly fast and blessed with amazing stamina.
+They are perhaps the most athletic dogs, swift and blessed with incredible stamina.
 A Longdog can run for miles at top speed without stopping.

-Won’t need to spend a lot of time or energy on grooming the Longdog.
-It should be more than enough to give his coat a good brush once a week, just to get rid of the dead hair.
+You won’t need to spend much time or energy grooming the long.
+It should be enough to give his coat a good brush once a week to remove the dead hair.
 Also, it is essential to trim his nails and clean his ears to prevent infections.

 Temperament and Personality

-Very tolerant of children, but he is not exactly a playmate for kids like some of the other dog breeds.
-He doesn’t like cats, though, and is likely to see cats as food, more than anything else.
-He doesn’t like other pets either, but can get along well with other dogs.
+He is very tolerant of children but not precisely a playmate for kids like some other dog breeds.
+He doesn’t like cats, though, and is likely to see cats as food more than anything else.
+He doesn’t like other pets but can get along well with other dogs.

 Longdog is a healthy breed for the most part.
-In fact, it is very rare for a Longdog to get sick.
-But if your dog doesn’t feel too good or looks more lethargic or quieter than normal, then you should take him to a vet.
+It is rare for a Longdog to get sick.
+But if your dog doesn’t feel too good or looks more lethargic or quieter than usual, you should take him to a vet.

 - Liver Cancer,